WAKING AT 2–3 AM

 Why 2-3 AM Is a Vulnerable Window

 The early-morning hours represent a vulnerable transition point in human physiology.
 Hormones fluctuate, metabolic demands shift, and the nervous system passes through lighter stages of sleep.
-In healthy individuals, these transitions remain smooth and unnoticed.
+In healthy individuals, these transitions usually remain smooth and unnoticed.

-How Cortisol Disrupts Sleep in Lyme Disease
+How Cortisol Disrupts Sleep

 Autonomic Nervous System Instability

-The autonomic nervous system regulates involuntary processes such as heart rate, breathing, blood pressure, digestion, temperature, and sleep-wake stability.
-Lyme disease can destabilize this system, making the balance between restorative and alert states far more fragile.
+The autonomic nervous system regulates involuntary functions such as heart rate, breathing, blood pressure, digestion, temperature regulation, and sleep-wake stability.

 • Internal shaking or trembling